tag-background-image

 Alex Albon

 Alexander Albon has had a tumultuous run in Formula 1, but his talent is starting to shine through after showing persistence in F1.
 After coming through Red Bull’s Junior Team, he made his F1 debut in 2019 at Toro Rosso and was then promoted to Red Bull after just 12 races.
 However, in the shadow of Max Verstappen, he struggled to bring results to the Austrian team, and he was demoted to a test and reserve driver role for 2021.
 However, after some positive results in the 2021 DTM campaign, he was offered a seat at Williams in 2022.
-He continues to drive for them in 2024, and is now a strong team leader.
+In 2024, Albon signed a long term contract extension.

 F1 Standings